BumpyClock/lancache-installer-fork/README.md

 # Do not use - Under development lancache-installer

+# Forked from nexusofdoom with tweaks for my own personal network environment, please use with care.
 Installer for the [lancache](https://github.com/zeropingheroes/lancache) by [nexusofdoom](https://github.com/nexusofdoom) and [Zero Ping Heroes](https://github.com/zeropingheroes)

  ##### Install Debian 9.4 X64 with SSH and Endable sudo